pablo-tech/Bayesian-Structure-Learning/README.md

 - network2 score=2.22685407871e-10
 - THUS, network1 is more suitable for the given dataset

-NOTE: because Cooper&Herskovits provide a numerical example, their formula (analogous to Decisions Under Uncertainty 2.80) is used in scoring, instead of the log version in 2.83 of the book.

-For reference, the Cooper&Herskovits is included in this repository.

 The test class is: graphotest.py
 The input file: cooperh.csv
 The output files: